Parametrized systems of generalized polynomial equations: first applications to fewnomials: Geometric objects and auxiliary matrices

-For illustrations of all geometric objects and auxiliary matrices, we refer the reader to Example~\ref{exa:two-component} (two overlapping trinomials in four variables, $\dep=0$), Example~\ref{exa:tri} (univariate trinomial, $\dep=1$), and Example~\ref{exa:tri3d} (two trinomials in three variables, $\ell=2$ classes, $\dep=1$), in Section~\ref{sec:app}.
-They can be read before or after the presentation of our main results.
+For illustrations of all geometric objects and auxiliary matrices, we refer the reader to Example~\ref{exa:tri3d} (two trinomials in three variables with $\dep=1$ and $\ell=2$ classes), Example~\ref{exa:Bihan} (two overlapping trinomials in two variables with $\dep=1$ and $\ell=1$), and Example~\ref{exa:tritri} (two trinomials in two variables with $\dep=2$ and $\ell=2$), in Section~\ref{sec:app}.